LukeCarrier/moodle-ubiquitous/_docs/getting-started/README.md

 ## [Production deployments](production.md)

-Ubiquitous does not provide a provision tool configuration for production environments.
+Ubiquitous does not provide a provisioning tool configuration for production environments.
 Our manual installation instructions can be automated with your preferred tool.